ArthurZey/arthurzey.github.io/_pages/reading-list.md

 * "we hold these truths to be self-evident" didn't need so much to-do for why it was a philosophically valid usage.
 Could have just said that _we hold_ as self-evident because it's an indisputable premise.
 {% endcomment %}

+{% endcomment %}

+# 2022

+## Alan Downs: _The Velvet Rage_
+[Audible](https://www.audible.com/pd/B0085E8B40){:target="&lowbar;blank"} | [Kindle](https://www.amazon.com/dp/B007XUGCUM/){:target="&lowbar;blank"}
+{% comment %}
+* 14% in: So far, really resenting the condescending "This describes all gay men; if you don't feel this way, you're not introspecting hard enough and are repressing." message.
+I'll keep reading, in hopes that it will at least give me an insight into what may be the experience of many gay men.
+* Really awful advice about distracting yourself when you're feeling depressed or some other unpleasant emotion because it wallowing allegedly makes you feel more of it.
+Basically, it's risking repression.
+* Basically, this describes most people, using gays as a particular case study.
+Very little was specific to gays; I see the same patterns in people all around (especially men, but also women), and it may simply be especially magnified among gays for various reasons.
+But most of the advice was general and applicable to most people, gay or straight, male or female.
+{% endcomment %}

 ## David Sedaris: _The Best of Me_
 [Audible](https://www.audible.com/pd/1549160761){:target="&lowbar;blank"} | [Kindle](https://smile.amazon.com/dp/B089SPTBWX){:target="&lowbar;blank"}

+## Benjamin Bikman: _Why We Get Sick_
+[Audible](https://www.audible.com/pd/1799933296){:target="&lowbar;blank"} | [Kindle](https://smile.amazon.com/dp/B07ZKZ2NRN/){:target="&lowbar;blank"}
+{% comment %}
+* Lots of praise for Gary Taubes's _Good Calories, Bad Calories_, and I wonder how to reconcile that with more recent concerns about the acciracy of some aspects of that book.
+I should follow up with Andrew about this.
 {% endcomment %}

+# 2021

 ## Milton Friedman: _Free to Choose_
 [Audible](https://www.audible.com/pd/B002VAEJ4K){:target="&lowbar;blank"} | [Kindle](https://smile.amazon.com/dp/B004MYFLBS){:target="&lowbar;blank"}